Pirates fan who fell from wall at PNC Park in Pittsburgh identified

 The Pirates fan who fell from the 21-foot Clemente Wall in right field at PNC Park in Pittsburgh has been identified, as a community leader says he is "fighting for his life."

-Kavan Markwood was critically injured after he fell from the bleachers and landed on the warning track during Wednesday's Pirates-Cubs game, officials said.
+Kavan Markwood, 21, was critically injured after he fell from the bleachers and landed on the warning track during Wednesday's Pirates-Cubs game, officials said.

 "There are some positive signs that were shared with me that he is responding to, but he's fighting for his life right now," South Allegheny School District Superintendent David McDonald told KDKA on Thursday.